Screenpipe CLI

 - Check logs first when debugging:

-pipe logs <name> - Use
+pipe logs <name> - Outside in-app chat, use

 Connection Management